 If you’re in the market for a new phone, on the other hand, and are after Telstra mobile deals that will save you some money, there’s a huge range of plans on offer.
 It’s hard to give a raw dollar figure on them specifically, as what you’ll pay entirely depends on which phone you choose.
 The “L” plan is a winner here with some of the most desirable phone on the market.
-For example, an iPhone 8 on the “L” plan is priced at $89 per month.
+For example, an iPhone 8 on the “L” plan is priced at $109 per month.
 That includes the phone repayments over 24 months.
-You get unlimited calls, texts and MMS within Australia as well as unlimited calls and texts to ten major international destinations, along with 20GB of data per month (8GB bonus).
-When you take away the cost of the phone handset itself, your monthly plan cost is around the same as the SIM-only plans.
+You get unlimited calls, texts and MMS within Australia as well as unlimited calls and texts to 15 major international destinations, along with 50GB of data per month (20GB bonus).
+Now that’s a mobile plan packed with massive value.
+If you’re in need of a new, better phone, this is it.

 But wait, there’s more!

-There’s one other advantage to having a Telstra mobile service – and this applies to Telstra SIM only plans as well as contract plans.
+There’s one other advantage to having a Telstra mobile service – and this applies to Telstra SIM only plans as well as contract and selected prepaid plans.
 While they rarely advertise it, you get a bunch of very valuable extras by default with your Telstra service.